-Since inception, CIM Group's proven community qualification process has served as the foundation for its investing strategy.
-CIM Group targets high barrier to entry markets and submarkets with high population density and applies rigorous research to designate the market as a CIM Group Qualified Community for potential acquisitions.
-Since 1994, CIM Group has identified 135 Qualified Communities and has deployed capital in 75 of them.
-As part of the community qualification process, CIM Group examines the characteristics of a market to determine whether the district possesses certain characteristics prior to the extensive efforts CIM Group's investment professionals undertake when reviewing potential acquisitions.
-Qualified Communities generally fall into one of two categories:
+Since inception, CIM Group's unique community qualification process has served as the foundation for all of its strategies.
+CIM Group targets high barrier-to-entry markets and submarkets with high population density and applies rigorous research to qualify each submarket for potential acquisitions.
+Since 1994, CIM Group has qualified 135 communities in high barrier-to-entry markets and has deployed capital in 75 of the communities.
+The qualification process generally takes between six months and five years and is a critical component of our evaluation of potential acquisitions.

-(i) transitional metropolitan districts that have dedicated resources to become vibrant metropolitan communities and (ii) well-established, thriving metropolitan areas (typically major central business districts).
+CIM Group examines the characteristics of a market to determine whether the district justifies the extensive efforts undertaken in reviewing and making potential acquisitions in its Qualified Communities.
+Qualified Communities generally fall into one of two categories: (i) transitional metropolitan districts and (ii) well-established, thriving metropolitan areas (typically major central business districts("CBDs")).